 Tobacco products can cause immediate damage to tissue cells.
 Because smoke is inhaled through the mouth, tobacco and nicotine are able to quickly and directly reach the surgery site.
 Patients have reported throbbing and intense pain after smoking a cigarette.
 Smokers generally report a more painful healing process in general.
 This is likely because when you smoke regularly, your blood contains carbon monoxide, which decreases oxygen levels and inhibits important nutrients from reaching those healing tissues.

 Smoking After Tooth Extraction Can Cause Dry Sockets

-Throbbing pain, dizziness and slower healing all seem like good reasons not to smoke following a tooth extraction, but if those symptoms haven’t convinced you, dry sockets surely will.
-An alveolar osteitis, or dry socket can cause intense pain in the area that a tooth was removed.
+Throbbing pain, dizziness, and slower healing all seem like good reasons not to smoke following a tooth extraction, but if those symptoms haven’t convinced you, dry sockets surely will.
+An alveolar osteitis, or dry socket can cause intense pain in the area where a tooth was removed.
 When a tooth is pulled, it leaves a socket in the bone.
 This is essentially a small hole.
-As we mentioned above, the natural healing process to this surgical area is critical.
+As we mentioned above, the natural healing process of this surgical area is critical.

 How Long Until to Avoid Smoking After A Tooth Extraction?

 If you do not plan on quitting smoking before having a tooth pulled, it is recommended that you try to avoid smoking for a minimum of 1 day following your extraction procedure.
 The ideal timeframe would be to quit smoking for at least 72 hours after emergency tooth extraction.
 This will give your body a chance to let its natural healing process kick in and the odds of getting a dry socket decrease after that time.
 Good oral hygiene is also important following a tooth extraction to ensure that the area stays clean and that no food or debris finds its way into the socket.

 Talk To Your Dentist Prior To Your Getting Any Teeth Pulled